TYPO3GmbH/content-typo3-universe/resources/markdown/legal-notice.md

 Sales tax identification number according to § 27 a of the Sales Tax Law:
 DE 815 655 651

-Responsible for the content according to § 55(2) RStV
+## Person responsible for editorial
+Mathias Schreiber
 TYPO3 GmbH
 Emanuel-Leutze-Str.
 11
 40547 Düsseldorf
 Germany